AntonioFasano/SienaR/README.md

 The last column, `grade`,  is now the weighted grade;  the `mark` column is the former unweighted grade.

-An important thing to note is that you have to set the current course and sitting schedule, by means of `setCourse()` and `setSched()`, otherwise `grader.credits()` does not know where to look for.
+An important thing to note is that you have to set the current course and sitting schedule, by means of `setCourse()` and `setSched()`, otherwise `md.grader.credits()` does not know where to look for.
 If you already did this before, you might want to re-check current values with `getCurrent()`.

-`grader.credits()` supports the usual  `csvpath` and  `save` arguments.
-As regards the latter,  `grader.credits()` produces by default the same `grades.csv` as `grader()` overwriting the existing one.
-This is so because  `grader.credits()` output is a superset of `grader()`, where you have both the weighted and the unweighted grade, but you can rename the old score file, as shown above, to avoid it being overwritten.
+`md.grader.credits()` supports the usual  `csvpath` and  `save` arguments.
+As regards the latter,  `md.grader.credits()` produces by default the same `grades.csv` as `md.grader()` overwriting the existing one.
+This is so because  `md.grader.credits()` output is a superset of `md.grader()`, where you have both the weighted and the unweighted grade, but you can rename the old score file, as shown above, to avoid it being overwritten.

 You might also have noticed, from the output above, that there is another file created, named `studata.rds`.
 This file is in the R own data format and, if you know the R language,  you can use it to make some further processing.

 What if you want to publish the grades informally.
-I personally care about privacy, and this is where `anonymise()` comes to help.
+I personally care about privacy, and this is where `md.anonymise()` comes to help.
 This function reparses the output of the grading functions, replacing sensitive student personal data with the SHA-1 hashes of  their student ID.
 So you type:

-    grades <- grader()
+    grades <- md.grader()
-    anonymise(grades)
+    md.anonymise(grades)

 and you get: